raquelj6437/independant-study/entries/week-six.md

 ### The Wireframe
 ![wireframe gif](../images/app-wireframe.gif)

 As you can see, I used the skills from week three to include multiple view in the app.
 I did not know how to connect the views when clicking a button so I had to google it.
-I learned that if you hold contro; and drag the button to the view you'd like to acces, it connects.
+I learned that if you hold control and drag the button to the view you'd like to acces, it connects.
 I also learned how to make the collection view show up when you click theater.
 Originally, it was showing a blank page when launching clubraising even though everything was placed correctly in the view.
 I googled the problem and learned that you needed to call it from the code itself.

 ```swift
 class MyCollectionViewCell: UICollectionViewCell {